benneberg/api2ui/dev/notes.md

  Data Dependency Chaining: The engine resolves structural data links natively between separate operational layers.
 Step 2 isolates the schema payload criteria ⁠{{Steps.1.Outputs.extractedId}}⁠ generated during Step 1 query returns, eliminating the need for hardcoded procedural variables.
  Configurable Asynchronous Transit Layer: Features a dynamic network simulation engine with user-adjustable latency throttles.
 The runtime engine tracks transaction states asynchronously with precise loading animations, simulated REST protocols, and granular HTTP trace tracking.
  Cascading UI Synchronization: When updates execute down the dependency chain, state variations cascade concurrently across all independent interface panels (⁠Pet⁠ records modify status boundaries while ⁠Order⁠ contexts dynamically append freshly initialized contract entries).

+4
+Here is Version 4.0—the definitive, production-grade culmination of your Semantic Operational Compiler thesis.
+Version 4.0 transforms the runtime into a Fault-Tolerant Transactional State Engine (Saga Pattern Framework).
+It introduces a Live Hot-Reloading Compiler (which automatically recompiles your app on every keystroke), a Chaos Engineering Simulator to test transactional failures, and a State Diff Telemetry Auditor that visualizes before-and-after snapshots of your system memory.
+Save this code as an ⁠.html⁠ file and open it in any desktop or mobile browser.
+Architectural Advancements in Version 4.0
+ Live Re-Compiler Engine (Hot Reloading): The compiler is now dynamic.
+As you type modifications into the OpenAPI spec template textarea, a debounced input watcher catches syntax shifts, recompiles the underlying capability tree topology matrix, and swaps out data layers live without dropping memory targets.
+ Saga Transaction Recovery Controls (Fault Tolerance): Solves transactional orchestration stability issues.
+If an operation fails midway (simulated by turning on the Chaos Injection switch), the script traverses backward from the failure threshold, executing inverse mutations to ensure atomic consistency.
+ State Diff Telemetry Auditor: Features structural monitoring sub-displays that snapshot memory structures prior to pipeline ignition, comparing them side-by-side with real-time variables to confirm data validation loops remain deterministic.